jeffwilcox/jeffwilcox.blog/_posts/2018-04-05-seattle-network.md

 ## Competition

 Three years ago, the [Seattle City Council ended the "cable franchise" system](https://www.geekwire.com/2015/seattle-city-council-approves-legislation-that-eliminates-cable-tv-franchise-districts/) in the city, enabling multiple cable providers to finally compete for service.
 This is most evident in our condo now: for over a decade our building was served by what is today known as "Wave Broadband", but has had other names such as Millennium Digital in the past.
 In late 2017, Comcast brought conduit into our building's main distribution frame and then to each floor's independent distribution frame, so today every unit in our building has complete choice between 5 providers, including 2 cable providers for TV, Internet, etc..

 While the franchise rules were removed a few years ago, only recently did our building's 10-year contract expire (with an exclusivity clause) expire, allowing us to open the cable portion of the building up to multiple providers.

-Our condominium has several connectivity choices, a more common thing now that the quasi-monopoly of a single cable provider per building has been struck down.
-Every individual unit in our building has their own choice between the following providers:
+Every individual unit in our building has their own choice between multiple of the following providers:

 - CenturyLink traditional phone and DSL
 - Wave broadband cable TV, Internet, phone